DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0/developing-on-the-api.html.md

 ## Enhanced Errors

 By default, validation errors are returned as an array of strings with the attribute name embedded in each message.
-You can opt into enhanced error responses which group errors by attribute name, making it easier to programmatically map errors to form fields.
+You can opt into enhanced error responses which group errors by attribute name, making it easier to programmatically map errors to fields.

 ### Scope